simonmary-oviva/angular-marked/README.md

 **Please note:** neither this directive nor marked (by default) implement sanitization.
 As always, sanitizing is necessary for user-generated content.

+## Compatibility

+This library is compatible with:
+- marked v4.x.x
+- AngularJS 1.x

+For newer versions of marked (v15+), you may need to update your code - see the [marked release notes](https://github.com/markedjs/marked/releases) for breaking changes.

 ## Install

 `bower install angular-marked`